Actinide: Toxicity

 Plutonium, when entering the body through air, food or blood (e.g. a wound), mostly settles in the lungs, liver and bones with only about 10% going to other organs, and remains there for decades.
 The long residence time of plutonium in the body is partly explained by its poor solubility in water.
 Some isotopes of plutonium emit ionizing α-radiation, which damages the surrounding cells.
 The median lethal dose (LD50) for 30 days in dogs after intravenous injection of plutonium is 0.32 milligram per kg of body mass, and thus the lethal dose for humans is approximately 22 mg for a person weighing 70 kg; the amount for respiratory exposure should be approximately four times greater.
-Another estimate assumes that plutonium is 50 times less toxic than radium, and thus permissible content of plutonium in the body should be 5 µg or 0.3 µCi.
+Another estimate assumes that plutonium is 50 times less toxic than radium, and thus permissible content of plutonium in the body should be 5 μg or 0.3 μCi.
 Such amount is nearly invisible under microscope.
-After trials on animals, this maximum permissible dose was reduced to 0.65 µg or 0.04 µCi.
+After trials on animals, this maximum permissible dose was reduced to 0.65 μg or 0.04 μCi.
 Studies on animals also revealed that the most dangerous plutonium exposure route is through inhalation, after which 5–25% of inhaled substances is retained in the body.
 Depending on the particle size and solubility of the plutonium compounds, plutonium is localized either in the lungs or in the lymphatic system, or is absorbed in the blood and then transported to the liver and bones.
 Contamination via food is the least likely way.
-In this case, only about 0.05% of soluble 0.01% insoluble compounds of plutonium absorbs into blood, and the rest is excreted.
+In this case, only about 0.05% of soluble and 0.01% of insoluble compounds of plutonium absorbs into blood, and the rest is excreted.
 Exposure of damaged skin to plutonium would retain nearly 100% of it.